The Ziggurat: Technology

 Critical areas of the building have 75 kW emergency power back-up system and 300 kW UPS (uninterrupted power system).
 In addition, the building has a dual electric power feed from two separate electrical components.
 A centralized monitoring facility allows video security surveillance throughout the interior and exterior of the building.
 The communications center has a dual fiber feed from two local fiber communication companies (four separate fiber connections).
 In addition to dedicated telephone and computer equipment rooms on each floor, there is a 3600 sqft raised floor computer room with isolated Liebert units for controlled temperature and climatic conditions on the third floor.
 The building has five traction elevators serving all floors, as well as an additional hydraulic elevator that provides service between the basement parking area and the first floor.

 Parking

 The on-site parking structure contains spaces for 1,649 vehicles.
 There are also accommodations for secured bicycle parking.
 All access into and out of the structure is controlled by card key access.
 The first floor is enclosed by a wrought iron fence.
 The parking structure is cast-in-place concrete with tensioned decks.
 It is designed to withstand a 6.8 seismic event.
 Two traction elevators serve each floor.

 Amenities

-The building contains an employee fitness center equipped with Nautilus-style exercise equipment, shower and locker facilities.
+The building contains an employee fitness center equipped with exercise equipment, showers, and locker facilities.